-• Board Approves the CEFC Modern Slavery Policy and any material changes to it Approves the annual Modern Slavery Statement issued by the CEFC Chief Risk Officer Day-to-day implementation of the Modern Slavery Policy, including monitoring its use and ensuring appropriate processes are in place Reporting material issues, including any potentially material risk exposures, related to modern slavery matters Ensuring the annual review of this Policy and any non-material amendments.
-Risk and Compliance team Preparing the annual CEFC Modern Slavery Statement Overseeing the day-to-day implementation of this policy with respect to CEFC investments, procurement and collaboration arrangements Developing and providing CEFC staff with access to an appropriate online training module Legal team Reviewing and advising on appropriate contractual undertakings and documentation with respect to CEFC investments, procurement and collaboration arrangements Developing and providing CEFC staff with access to an appropriate online training module Providing targeted training to CEFC staff on a periodic basis at intervals determine by the Chief Risk Officer.
-People and Culture team Incorporating mandatory modern slavery training programs and monitoring rates of completion.
+Board Approves the CEFC Modern Slavery Policy and any material changes to the Policy Approves the annual Modern Slavery Statement issued by the CEFC Chief Risk Officer • Day-to-day implementation of the Modern Slavery Policy, including monitoring its use and ensuring appropriate processes are in place Reporting material issues, including any potentially material risk exposures, related to modern slavery matters • Ensuring the annual review of this Policy and any non-material amendments.
+Risk and Compliance team Preparing the annual CEFC Modern Slavery Statement Overseeing the day-to-day implementation of this Policy with respect to CEFC investments, procurement, and collaboration arrangements Providing CEFC staff with access to appropriate online and face-to-face training Incorporating mandatory modern slavery training programs and monitoring rates of completion.
+Legal team • Reviewing and advising on appropriate contractual undertakings and documentation with respect to CEFC investments, procurement, and collaboration arrangements Developing and providing CEFC staff with access to an appropriate online training module • Providing targeted training to CEFC staff on a periodic basis at intervals determined by the Chief Risk Officer.